Char Bouba war: Consequences

-In the Senegal river valley

-Following the death of Nasr, support in the form of guns and soldiers would be given to Senegalese nobles who had lost power in the wake of the jihad.
-Sieur De Muchins, from the French trading post of Saint-Louis, supplied Waalo forces loyal to Brak (king) Yeerim Koodé from May 1674 onwards.
-Following his restoration of power in Waalo, Koodé would wage war against Marabout forces throughout 1675 and 1676.
-This support was given in order to open trade routes on the Senegal River which had been disrupted by the Jihad.

-With their victory the Trarza and Brakna Moors became active and permanent fixtures of the Senegambian political mix, exerting constant military pressure on their neighbors to the south and dominating the lucrative gum trade.
-With the traditional Wolof and Fula aristocracy re-entrenched, the slave trade boomed and wars and raiding between the kingdoms became endemic.
-The lower classes bore the brunt of both the attacks from Mauritania and the slave raids, and increasingly turned to Islam as a potential political counterweight to the established regimes.
+A devastating famine gripped the entire country for several years beginning in 1676, with people forced to eat leather and grass, and the Europeans in Saint Louis surviving only off of food imported from France.
+Desperate peasants ate much of their livestock, destroying the export of hides.
+When this ran out, whole families sold themselves into slavery rather than starve to death.
+The slave trade boomed.
+With the traditional Wolof and Fula aristocracy re-entrenched, wars and raiding between the kingdoms became endemic, providing even more chattel for French slave ships.
+The lower classes bore the brunt of both the attacks from Mauritania and the slave raids, and increasingly turned to Islam as a potential political counterweight to the established aristocratic regimes known as the ceddo (royal slave soldiers).

-In the wake of their defeat, some Torodbe migrated south to found the state of Bundu and others continued on to the Futa Jallon.
-The Marabout war inspired an increasingly militant tone of Islamic preaching and created links between Berber and Torodbe groups, both of which helped set in motion and invigorate internal conflicts that would eventually lead to the Fula jihads.
+Despite the defeat, the militancy of Zawaya religious teaching did not diminish, and eventually spread to neighbouring countries in the Sudan.
+Some Torodbe migrated south to found the state of Bundu. and others continued on to the Futa Jallon where their descendants would ultimately found an Imamate.
+The Marabout War inspired an increasingly militant tone of Islamic preaching and created links between Berber and Torodbe groups, both of which helped set in motion and invigorate internal conflicts that would eventually lead to the Fula jihads, which culminated in the rise of the Sokoto Caliphate and the Toucouleur Empire.
+The first of these jihads, in Futa Jallon and Futa Toro, were modeled directly on Nasr ad-Din's movement.